 The exact makeup of biogas depends on what you feed to the digester.
 The main ingredient of biogas is methane.
 Methane (chemically known as CH4) is the primary component of conventional natural gas, commonly used for cooking and heating, although biogas is not as energy-dense.
 The methane content of biogas will probably range from 50 to 80 percent, compared with about 70 to 90 percent in utility-supplied natural gas.
 Natural gas contains up to 20 percent other combustible gases, such as propane, butane and ethane, while biogas does not.
 Biogas’ primary noncombustible components are carbon dioxide, some water vapor, nitrogen and possibly traces of hydrogen sulphide.

 A good material for producing biogas in terms of both production and availability is freshly cut grass clippings, which can produce about 1-1⁄2 cubic feet of biogas per pound.
 At this rate, about 20 pounds of grass clippings will generate one hour of cooking fuel (grass silage is even better, requiring only about 10 pounds to produce this same amount of biogas).
-Food waste can yield slightly greater amounts of biogas per pound than grass, but most people will have access to grass clippings in larger quantities (see Slideshow to compare various materials).
+Food waste can yield slightly greater amounts of biogas per pound than grass, but most people will have access to grass clippings in larger quantities.
 If you own a cow, fresh manure is well-suited for on-farm methane production, despite its relatively low yield per dry pound.
 One cow will produce about 140 pounds (18 gallons) of manure each day, which could ultimately generate, on average, 85 cubic feet of biogas, or about three hours of daily cooking fuel.
 (Keep in mind that manure produced during hours your cow is on pasture will be difficult to collect.)

 Producing Biogas in a Methane Digester